benmacintosh/walkForTime/README.md

-deployeable boilerplate of html (and progressive web app) of text and links links stay blue after clicked
+my links page, also deployable boilerplate of html (and progressive web app) of text and links links stay blue after clicked

-clone into own repo
+clone into own repo, with own title

 and title in index.html
 and icon.png 192x192 in public

-edit app.js
+edit app.js to your desired text etc

-npm build

-chagne  to your repo and push too github
+deploy to your github pages